Edit this wiki page Follow

 Creation

 Phantom Lady was created by the Eisner & Iger Studio for Quality Comics in 1941.
-Artist Arthur Peddy penciled her first 13 issues and is often listed as her creator.
-After Phantom Lady was acquired by Fox Feature Syndicate in the late 1940's, "good girl" artist Matt Baker made her character famous (or infamous) by giving her a notably revealing costume to go along with her curvaceous figure.
+Artist Arthur Peddy penciled her first 13 issues and is credited as her creator.
+After Phantom Lady was acquired by Fox Feature Syndicate in the late 1940's, "good girl" artist Matt Baker re-envisioned her character and made her famous (or infamous) by giving her a notably revealing costume to go along with her curvaceous figure.

 Character Evolution